Activities and Events

 A text-based version of the flyer image above is available here.

 Books were provided to faculty by the Office of Faculty Development.
-Upon completion of the 4-week session participants will receive a $400 honorarium.
+Upon completion of the 4-week session participants received a $400 honorarium.
 Sarah Taylor (Social Work) and Sara McDaniel (Special Education) co-facilitated this virtual collaborative workshop on Feb 17, Feb 24, Mar 3, Mar 10.

 Past event: Info Tables at Lovefest and the Showcase of Centers and Institutes